Ultimate Slow Cooker Beef Stew

 Total Time 8 hours 20 minutes

-Like our Classic Beef Stew this slow cooker version is an easy, comfort food Soup Recipe you can make any day of the week.
+Like my Classic Beef Stew this slow cooker version is an easy, comfort food Soup Recipe you can make any day of the week.
+For some extra depth of flavor make my Slow Cooker Guinness Beef Stew

 Slow cooker meals are so popular and with good reason.
 There is less time with school and holidays and the weather is so cold everyone wants food that is hearty and comforting.
 This Ultimate Slow Cooker Beef Stew is the best of all worlds.